-Major business change - Section 1031 treatment (like kind exchanges) which allowed the trade-in of a truck, for example, on a replacement without recognizing gain, has ended for personal property.
+Trade-in's - 2022/23 - Section 1031 treatment (like kind exchanges) which allowed the trade-in of a truck, for example, on a replacement without recognizing gain, has ended for personal property.
 It continues for real property.
 This is a significant change!
 However, most personal property can now be expensed without depreciating over many years.
 Be sure to see the above link "Defer tax".

 Residents of NY, NJ and DE, all high graduated tax rate states, will fare worse than PA residents under the new law because PA is a relatively low, flat rate state.

 Pennsylvania is one of the friendliest states for retirees - NJ and NY are not.
 PA taxes no part of social security benefits and does not tax retirement benefits in most cases.
 Florida has no personal income tax.
 However, it is important to establish residency in FL.

-Health Insurance legislation - For tax returns submitted in 2019,taxpayers must continue to certify that they had credible health insurance during 2018.
-If you purchased health insurance and received a federal subsidy, be aware that if your actual income is higher than the income amount you estimated, you will probably receive a smaller refund or have a premium tax due when your income tax return is submitted.
+Health Insurance legislation -.
+The mandate (tax) which was assessed in recent years for failure to have credible health insurance has gone away for 2019 and later years.
 Premium Tax Credit, Form 8962, must be part of your tax return if you purchased health insurance through the federal government's exchange.
 In addition, you may receive a Form 1095-B or 1095-C from your employer or insurance company.
 If you purchased insurance from a marketplace insurer you will receive Form 1095-A which is needed to prepare Form 8962.
 If form 8962 is not included, electyronic filing will reject.